pieter-degroote/UltimateKEYS/README.md

 # UltimateKEYS Keyboard Layout (Windows)
-This project is a fork based on the EurKEY Keyboard Layout.
+This project is a fork based on US-QWERTY and the EurKEY Keyboard Layout (by Steffen Brüntjen).

 ### Download the latest version here :